 Finding a psychologist: If you are looking for a psychologist in Halifax, there are plenty to choose from.
 Do a bit of research to ensure that you find the right match.
 Potential clients are welcome to contact me, to briefly discuss their situation prior to making a therapy appointment.

 News and Updates

-My Halifax psychology practice has been busy, and we’ve enjoyed some exciting new changes, including the addition of another full-time psychologist to our team of therapists.
+My Halifax psychology practice has been busy, and we’ve enjoyed some exciting new changes, including the addition of another full-time clinician to our team of psychologists.
 Our social media presence is also continuing to grow as we increase our efforts to inform our potential clients about the work that we do.
 My philosophy goes like this: ‘if you sincerely believe you are good at what you do, don’t be ashamed to talk about it, write about it, and put yourself out there.’
 Our Cornerstone Facebook Page has been busy posting links to interesting essays, videos, quotes, and more.
 We’ve also been committed to posting original essays on our mental health blog; in case you’ve missed it, here are some recent articles I’ve written:

 Our YouTube channel is also worth checking out.
 While I don’t necessarily like watching myself on video (we’re all a little self-critical aren’t we?), it is a great format to get a sense of how a psychologist works by seeing hearing them talk.
 So far, the videos have gotten amazing feedback, and my video on Attachment Theory and Emotion Regulation has 50,000+ views!
 Be sure to check out those other videos, including Existential Therapy, Understanding Suicide, Psychological Roadblocks in Therapy, and Defense Mechanisms in Therapy.